hieuhieu2202/SendNotif/README.md

 The application listens on `http://localhost:5067` by default.

+On startup, the API applies any pending Entity Framework Core migrations so the necessary tables are created automatically in the configured SQL Server database.

 ## Web Interface

 - `http://localhost:5067/send.html` – send a notification with an optional link and file.